antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

   The function `create_dynamodb_history_table` ensures that a DynamoDB table (keyed by `SessionId`) exists to store conversation history using on-demand billing.

 - **Amazon Bedrock Integration**:
-  The functions `get_bedrock_llm` and related components utilize Amazon Bedrock models (via `ChatBedrock` and `BedrockLLM`) to generate responses based on user queries and contextual data.
+  The functions `get_bedrock_llm` and related components utilize Amazon Bedrock models (via `ChatBedrockConverse`) to generate responses based on user queries and contextual data.

 ### Helper Functions <a name="helper-functions"></a>
 - **get_user_query**: Formats raw user queries by prefixing them with a "user" tag.